Show All Answers

 The City has partnered with Xpress Bill Pay.
 You can receive emailed statements and/or pay your bill online by creating an account and following the on screen instructions, or call 360-629-2181, option 1, and we will walk you through it.

 Yes.
-Licenses are required for dogs and are available with proof of rabies vaccination.
+Licenses are required every year for dogs and are available with proof of current rabies vaccination.
 There is a $10 annual fee for each altered dog (spayed/neutered) and a $50 annual fee for each unaltered dog.
+Renewals are due no later than 45 days after Jan.
+1st of each year.
+You may download the application from our website.

 Yes.
 It is unlawful for the owner or custodian of any dog to cause, permit or allow such dog to roam, run, stray, or to be away from the premises of such owner or custodian and to be on any public place, or on any public property, or the private property of another in the city of Stanwood, unless such dog, while away from such premises, is controlled by a leash or lead, such control to be exercised by such owner or custodian or other competent and authorized person.
 Any dog found roaming, running, straying or being away from such premises and not on a leash as provided in this section may be impounded subject to redemption in the manner provided by this chapter.
 (Ordinance 1033, 1998).